SOC 2 vs. ISO 27001: Understanding the Difference

 What is SOC 2?

-“SOC 2 is a way of attesting to the controls you have from a security, privacy, and compliance perspective.
-Especially if you’re an organization that sells applications or services” Soria said.
+SOC 2 attests to the controls you have from a security, privacy, and compliance perspective, especially if you’re an organization that sells applications or services.

 How businesses can navigate SOC 2